Patkau Architects: Design approach

 The firm's work has been noted for drawing on the principles of modern architecture that is also inspired by the natural setting and traditions of Canada's West Coast and the Pacific Northwest.
 Their designs are known for their sculptural quality, multifaceted expression of material, comfort, and clear delineation of detail.Carefoot, L. (1999).
 An interview with John Patkau: A West Coast perspective from a British Columbia architect.
-School Libraries in Canada, 19(1), 13-14.
-Patkau Architects design in such a way that they attempt to respond to the natural environment that surrounds their building site, not impose on it.
-They draw inspiration from the natural environment and are currently pushing the limitations of wood in architecture.
+School Libraries in Canada, 19(1), 13–14.
+Patkau Architects draw inspiration from the natural environment and are currently pushing the limitations of wood in architecture.
 Their drive to pull as much from nature as possible has led them towards innovation in ways further than just using natural materials like wood; in the Temple of Light specifically, they used "light" as a primary building material.
 Architectural historian-theorist Kenneth Frampton has described the firm's work as "very close to what I attempted to define in 1983 as Critical Regionalism."